Tips for Avoiding Identity Theft while Traveling

 Most credit card companies now issue credit cards which contain Radio Frequency Identification (RFID) technology that lets you simply wave your credit card, passport or license in front of a nearby scanner instead of having to slide the magnetic stripe through it.
 It’s a fairly simple concept.
 The electronic scanner sends a signal which is received by an antenna embedded into the card, which is connected to the card’s RF chip, thus activating it.
 The information transmitted is personal identity and financial information.

-To protect your RFID enabled credit cards and passport cards, travelers should consider using a RFID blocking wallet or RFID blocking sleeves to protect their identity Click here, to see RFID blocking wallets and document organizers .
+To protect your RFID enabled credit cards and passport cards, you should travel with RFID blocking wallet or RFID blocking sleeves to protect your identity Click here, to see RFID blocking wallets and document organizers.

 Never Let Your Card Out of Sight